0xWhoami35/0xwhoami35.github.io/_posts/2024-01-22-HTB_Broker.md

 First of all we start with enumeration .
 Activemq user can run `nginx` as root without password .

 ```
-activemq@broker:/opt/apache-activemq-5.15.15/bin$ sudo -l
+activemq@Broker:/opt/apache-activemq-5.15.15/bin$ sudo -l
-Matching Defaults entries for activemq on broker:
+Matching Defaults entries for activemq on Broker:
     env_reset, mail_badpass,
     secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin,
     use_pty

-User activemq may run the following commands on broker:
+User activemq may run the following commands on Broker:
     (ALL : ALL) NOPASSWD: /usr/sbin/nginx
 ```